vbookshelf/Mammogram-Mass-Analyzer/README.md

 This is a free desktop computer aided diagnosis (CAD) tool that uses computer vision to detect and localize masses on full field digital mammograms.
 It's a flask app that's running on the desktop.
 Internally there’s a Yolov5L model that was trained on data from the VinDR-Mammo dataset.

 My aim was to create a proof of concept for a free desktop computer aided diagnosis (CAD) system that could be used as an aid when diagnosing breast cancer.
-Unlike a web app, this tool does not need an internet connection and there are no monthly server rental costs.
+Unlike a web app, this tool does not need an internet connection and there are no monthly costs for hosting and web server rental.
 I think a desktop tool could be helpful to radiologists in private practice and to medical non-profits that work in remote areas.

 [ REPO UNDER CONSTRUCTION ]